 Michelle began her career as a classroom teacher and then social worker building community-based literacy programs.
 In her development and consulting roles, she has worked to build capacity and stability for mission-driven nonprofits that share her values.
 Michelle has a master’s of science in social administration from Case Western Reserve University and an undergraduate degree in Spanish and elementary education.

-Piet van Lier is a Senior Researcher focused on justice reform and education.
+Piet van Lier is a Senior Researcher working with allies and partners to transform the criminal legal system and to ensure an honest and inclusive education for every Ohioan.
 Piet originally joined the staff in 2007 as an education policy researcher and became Policy Matters’ first communications director in 2011.
-He left the staff in 2014 to work with the Cleveland Transformation Alliance, which he served as executive director from 2016 to 2019.
+He left in 2014 to work with the Cleveland Transformation Alliance, where he served as executive director from 2016 to 2019, after which he began working with Policy Matters again.

-Piet began his career as a journalist, covering a broad array of social justice issues including education.
-He has worked abroad as a peace and human rights activist and speaks Spanish fluently.
-Piet grew up in the Old Brooklyn neighborhood of Cleveland, and now lives on the near west side with his wife and two children.
+Piet began his career as a journalist, covering a broad array of social justice issues including education, and has worked in Guatemala and Mexico as a peace and human rights activist.
+He grew up in the Old Brooklyn neighborhood of Cleveland and now lives on the near west side with his family.

 Office Dog